piers-sinclair/pierssinclair.github.io/_posts/2021-08-18-Localisation-part-1-the-front-end.md

 ![Website translated to Chinese](/assets/images/2021-08-18-Localisation-part-1-the-font-end/set_to_chinese.png) **Figure: The dropdown set to Chinese**

-Awesome right?
+Awesome right🌟?
 Now you can put this dropdown somewhere suitable on your application and switch languages at will!

 You can view my website source code at [China Dev Blog](https://github.com/pierssinclairssw/China-Dev-Blog)